 * Eat 5-13 servings of non-starchy plant based fruits and vegetables a day, depending on your weight.
 (Potato, yam, sweet potato, and cassava don't count) Eat only limited amounts of refined grains like white bread and pasta.
 A serving is a half a cup in size, and for an average active person needing 2000 calories a day, this would translate to 9 servings, or 4 and a 1/2 cups.)

 * Limit red meat (beef, pork, lamb, goat) to less than 18oz. per week and completely avoid processed meat.
-(I personally believe that this applies only to agriculturally grown red meats, who are often raised to have unhealthy ratios of omega-3 to omega-6 fats, or other additives such as hormones, and that wild raised or organic red meats are fine.)
+(I personally believe that this applies only to agriculturally grown red meats, which are often raised to have unhealthy ratios of omega-3 to omega-6 fats, or other additives such as hormones, and that wild raised or organic red meats are fine.)

 * Limiting sugar and sugary drinks.